 Speak to a business coach

 There’s no shame in asking for help when you need it, and in fact, it’s the wisest move you could make.
-If you know there are problem areas with your small business, talking to a business coach like Infix.us can help you understand what steps are needed to take to solve your business woes.
+If you know there are problem areas with your small business, turn to Infix an online business coach who can help you understand what steps are needed to take to solve your business woes.

 Keep practices transparent